dynverse/anndata/cran-comments.md

-# anndata 0.7.5.1
+# anndata 0.7.5.2

-Version number is set to '0.7.5.1' to keep in sync with the Python package 'anndata' which is at version 0.7.5.
+* MINOR CHANGE: Add getters and setter for the internal python objects.

-* MINOR CHANGE: Add wrapper classes for Raw and Layers objects.
+* MINOR CHANGE: Alter how and when Python objects get converted to R and vice versa.

-* MAJOR CHANGE: Calling `ad[..., ...]` now correctly returns a view of `ad` instead of returning a matrix.
+* DOCUMENTATION: Documentation site is available at https://anndata.dynverse.org!

-* TESTING: Extend tests based on `theislab/anndata` repository.
+* DOCUMENTATION: Added two basic vignettes.

 --------------------------------------------------------------------------